Todd McFarlane's Spawn: The Video Game: Development

 Todd McFarlane's Spawn: The Video Game is based on Image Comics' Spawn comic book character.
 Ukiyotei developed the game on behalf of Sony, who published the game in the United States and Europe.
+Sony Imagesoft purchased the rights to the game and planned to publish the game by itself.
 Mike Giam elaborated the story and concept of the game.
 Together with Kenshi Narushe, the pair designed the core elements of the game.
 Comic book-style cutscenes were designed by C. Bradford Gorby and displayed between levels in order to move the story forward.
 The music in the game was composed by Harumi Fujita.

+In mid 1995, Sony decided to sell the publishing rights to the game to Acclaim Entertainment as Sony is preparing to move to the PlayStation amid a company resturcturing at Sony Electronic Publishing.
+The company then tested the game for previews.

 Reception

 Todd McFarlane's Spawn: The Video Game received mixed reviews.
 The graphics, animations and music were praised by critics.
-However, a reviewer from the German Video Games magazine noted that the graphics and sounds were good for a 16-bit system, but relatively low quality compared to the graphics shown on 32-bit consoles.
 Several reviewers thought that the gameplay neither was innovative nor varying enough.
 Also, some reviewers considered the special moves too difficult to perform.
 On the other hand, the special moves were also seen as one of the highlights of the game.
-In addition, critics from GamePro and the French video game magazine Super Power liked that the game was faithful to the comics.
+In addition, GamePro liked that the game was faithful to the comics.
 Others, however, found the game unsatisfying even in this regard; Andrew Baran of Electronic Gaming Monthly said it "doesn't really have the feel of the comic", and all but one of the magazine's four-person review crew judged the game to be mediocre, citing a good variety of special moves but slow character movement and an excessive number of cheap hits, especially when fighting Anti-Spawn.
 A reviewer for Next Generation was even more condemning: "Suffering from problems with just about everything, a lack of speed, poor play control, and lousy graphics, this completely generic attempt at a videogame is less enjoyable than a skin rash."
 Still, most reviewers recommended the game for fans of the comic book series.